Frier Vest

 What is Frier Vest?

 The first phase of the project is a full-service industrial park covering 320 hectares, of which 40 hectares was zoned for industrial use in the spring of 2021.
 A state-of-the-art, publicly owned port facility is under development here.
-Work is under way on the zoning plan for a further 370 hectares, which is expected to be ready by May 2022.
+The zoning plan for a combined 370 hectares is approved.

 As well as large sites, Frier Vest will offer access to industrial infrastructure such as supplies of coolant, process water and renewable electric power.
 The region’s ports offer established shipping links to the Netherlands, Belgium, Germany, the UK, Sweden and Denmark.
 The E18 highway is just a short drive away.